oyhub/Semester-Project-2/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Validation Service
+To make validation easier, you can use the project's validation service.
+For example, if you set a validationMessage to display errors, you can easily show the correct error based on what has been incorrectly validated.

+Read the documentation for [Validation Service](VALIDATION.md) for more info.